Chris Donovan (soccer)

-Christopher David Donovan (born August 8, 2000) is an American professional soccer player who plays as a forward for the Philadelphia Union of Major League Soccer.
+Christopher David Donovan (born August 8, 2000) is an American professional soccer player who plays as a forward for Louisville City FC of USL Championship.

 Career

 High school

 Donovan was named Gatorade Player of the Year in Pennsylvania in 2018.
 Previously, Donovan had played four years of varsity soccer at Conestoga High School, where he was a three-time First Team All-Main Line player, leading Conestoga to a Central League championship in each of his last three seasons, and was named the league's MVP as a senior.
 Donovan was also a two-time state champion in 2016 and 2017.
 He led the team in scoring in each of his final three years, scoring 56 goals as a senior in 2017, which earned him First Team All-State and All-American honors as a senior, and was named the Philadelphia Daily News Local Player of the Year.

 College

 In 2018, Donovan attended Drexel University to play college soccer.
 In four seasons with the Dragons, Donovan made 60 appearances, scoring 30 goals and tallying 13 assists.
 He also earned numerous accolades his senior year, including the Philadelphia Inquirer Men's Soccer Performer of the Year, Chris Jones Philly Soccer Six Player of the Year, Colonial Athletic Association Player of the Year, and the United Soccer Coaches Atlantic Region First Team.

 While in college, Donovan also played with West Chester United.
 He made two regular season appearances and one play-off appearance for the team during their 2019 season in the NPSL, scoring three goals.
 In 2020 West Chester moved to the USL League Two, but the season was cancelled due to the COVID-19 pandemic.
 He made nine appearances for the club in 2021, scoring six goals and adding three assists.